Corporate Tax in Singapore

 Income Tax Basis Period

 In Singapore, the statutory Income for the Year of assessment is computed based on the income derived in the preceding calendar year (known as the basis year) from all sources.
+This report forms the basis of your tax assessments and would provide a guide on yearly taxable income.

 Income Tax Filing Due Date

 - Income tax filing due date for Singapore companies starting year 2009 is November 30.
+It is imperative that corporations remember these dates.
+Tax guides are widely available should businesses require them.

 - The company has to file a complete set of returns including Form C, audited/unaudited accounts, and tax computation.

 - As the filing due date has been extended to 30 Nov of each year, companies have at least 11 months to file their tax returns.
 All companies are required to file their returns by the due date.
 Please submit the tax returns by the due date to avoid enforcement actions such as composition or summons issued to the company.
+The company secretary will compile and prepare documents required to file tax returns.

 Single-Tier Income Tax System